3. Language Directives¶

 clause indicates a priority hint for the task.

-By default, tasks have priority 0.
+By default, tasks have a priority of 0

 This way, strictly positive priorities indicate higher priority than the default, and negative priorities indicate lower than default priority.